 When comparing Firefox Focus vs Iridium Browser, the Slant community recommends Iridium Browser for most people.
-In the question“What are the most secure desktop web browsers?”
-Iridium Browser is ranked 10th while Firefox Focus is ranked 16th.
+In the question“What are the best desktop web browsers?”
+Iridium Browser is ranked 13th while Firefox Focus is ranked 39th.
 The most important reason people chose Iridium Browser is:

 * Disable "Use a web service to help resolve navigation errors" * Disable autocomplete through prediction service when typing in Omnibox * Always send "Do-Not-Track" header * Network/DNS prediction is disabled by default * Block third-party cookies by default * Link auditing (<a ping="...">) is disabled by default * Fetch plugins list from iridiumbrowser.de where it will be updated regularly * Site data (cookies, local storage, etc.) is only kept until exit, by default * Passwords are not stored by default * Input form autofill is disabled by default * For IPv6 probes, use a DNS root server instead of Google * The default search provider is Qwant * Load "about:blank" on new tabs instead of the currently set search engine and/or promotions. * Don't report Safe Browsing overrides. * Don't use autofill download service. * Disable cookies for safebrowsing background requests. * Disable the battery status API.